abhinavyesss/graphcast-predict/README.md

 # Steps:
-1. Create the docker iamge.
+1. Create the docker image.
 2. Run the docker image, creating a container.
 3. While the docker image is running, open another terminal and enter the docker container.
 4. Execute "python3 prediction.py".